anderkve/FYS3150/book/projects/project3.md

 Some advice:
   - The constructor should assign values to the member variables.
-  - For the position and velocity, use `arma::vec` objects.
+  - For the position and velocity, use `arma::vec` or `Eigen::Vector3d` objects.
   - Make all member variables public.
 This is just to ease the interplay between the `Particle` class and the `PenningTrap` class.
 (Alternatively, a nice approach in this case would be to make `PenningTrap` a [friend class](https://en.wikipedia.org/wiki/Friend_class) of `Particle`.)